dohoonk/Tony-Week3-ClipForge/README.md

-# ClipForge
+# InterviewMate

-Desktop Electron video editor for quick edits: record (Screen/Webcam/PiP), arrange on a multi-track timeline, preview, and export.
+Desktop Electron video editor for interview preparation and editing: record (Screen/Webcam/PiP), arrange on a multi-track timeline, preview, and export with AI-powered filler removal.

 ## ✨ Features